 Stacey has been teaching for more than 20 years—and she’s been speaking up for animals the whole time.
 She developed an entire summer-school course about caring for companion animals, and it was very popular with students, so it wasn’t long before she founded a campus animal rights club called Providing Animal Welfare Services (PAWS) so that they could focus on animal rights all year long.
 The group has done a lot to support the local animal shelter, including hosting fundraisers and making cat and dog toys and donating them.
 Some of Stacey’s lesson plans included discussing the plight of chained dogs and hosting fundraisers to help them as well as having students send Valentine’s Day cards to the orcas imprisoned at SeaWorld in order to show the abusement park’s management that orcas should be free in the wild, not held in small tanks.
 Stacey is wrapping up her last year of teaching, but she plans to devote her newfound free time to helping to coordinate local spay-and-neuter efforts as well as volunteering with the PAWS club that she founded.
 Keep up the great work, Stacey!

 Congratulations to these fabulous teachers for their accomplishments!
 We hope they inspired you as much as they did us.
 Want to get a head start on your entry for next year’s contest?
-Sign up for TeachKind’s Lesson of the Week and start making a difference for animals with your students:
+Join TeachKind’s mailing list and start making a difference for animals with your students: